bcgov/cas-cif/docs/developer-guide.md

 ...
 { showFlaggedFeature && <FlaggedFeature />} // Conditionally render the feature.
 You may also want to just return null for an entire component    depending on what is being turned off / on
 ```

+### Cleanup

+Once a feature flag is no longer necessary, any code that was added (ex: `useFeature`) should be removed and the flag in Growthbook can be deleted.